lourd/react-google-sheet/README.md

 [npm]: https://www.npmjs.com/package/@lourd/react-google-sheet
 [site]: https://lourd.github.io/react-google-sheet

-This is part project exploring how to easily pull data from Google Sheets using React components.
+This is part of a project exploring how to easily pull data from Google Sheets using React components.
 It consists of a couple [JavaScript modules](#component-apis) (which are [available on npm][npm]) and a [small example site](#example) for demonstrating its usage. to componentize the [Google Sheets browser API](https://developers.google.com/sheets/api/quickstart/js).

 ## Module installation